Trip Dates: July 15, 2025 & May 28, 2026

 Spouse Wall is sloping rock face located on the lower flank of Mt.
 Garfield in the Middle Fork Snoqualmie River Valley northeast of North Bend.
 It can be reached from the Garfield Ledges Trailhead parking lot by a ¾-mile hike on a combination of formal trail and rough climber’s path.
 The rock consists of a solid, grippy, well-textured, volcanic material—probably a lightly metamorphosed andesite.

-I had never heard of Spouse Wall until my friend Blaine invited me on a visit to the crag.
-According to Mountain Project, four multi-pitch sport routes were established here between 2021 and 2024.
-What caught our interest was two adjacent five-pitch sport routes named after a fungus and mold: Fusarium and Aspergillus, both rated at Class 5.8.
-Mike and Yoko joined us for an exploratory trip.
+I had never heard of Spouse Wall until my friend Blaine invited me on a visit to the crag in 2025.
+According to Mountain Project, five multi-pitch sport routes were established here between 2021 and 2026.
+What caught our interest was two adjacent five-pitch sport routes named after a fungus and mold: Fusarium and Aspergillus.
+Both are rated at Class 5.8 on Mountain Project, but these ratings might eventually be altered by a greater consensus of climbers.

 The Approach

-Starting at the Garfield Ledges Trailhead alongside Middle Fork Snoqualmie River Road on a warm Tuesday morning, we hiked up the nicely graded trail.
+Starting at the Garfield Ledges Trailhead alongside Middle Fork Snoqualmie River Road, hike up the nicely graded trail.
 According to Washington Trails Association, this trail is relatively new, having been completed in 2019.
 It winds upward through pleasant second-growth forest with a lush understory of ferns and moss.

 .